 - What is the best way to own an investment property in the USA?

-- How do I give up my US citizenship?
+- How do I approach US expat tax planning?

 If a Superannuation account is not considered a retirement account by the IRS, then a withdrawal from it should therefore not be considered a distribution, right?